kylephillips/wp-nested-pages/readme.txt

 == Changelog ==

+= 3.2.8 =
+* Fixes various PHP 8 deprecation warnings when debug is enabled

 = 3.2.7 =
 * Fixes issue with cache and page ordering (Thanks to Felipe Lavín Z.)
 * Security fix in admin customization that allowed possible vulnerability from users with administration-level access with unfiltered_html capabilities.